HyeonuPark/Snark-lang/Reference.md

 ]
 ```

-## Symbol
+## Symbol identifier

-Like string, Symbol can be used as a variable name or a property key.
+Like normal identifiers, Symbol identifiers can be used as a variable name or a property key.
 But it's guaranteed to be unique across all modules.

 ```
 let #foo = 42